ansys/magnet-segmentation-toolkit/doc/source/Toolkit/api.rst

 Toolkit API
 ===========
-This section list the available toolkit methods in the backend at the toolkit level.

-Toolkit API are the calls used by the frontend.
-It wraps some of the methods of the **Motor API**.
+The Toolkit API contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
+In addition to methods for creating a new or connecting to an existing AEDT session, this API provides methods for automating the segmentation and skew of a 3D motor.

 .. currentmodule:: ansys.aedt.toolkits.motor.backend.api